pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

     expected = list(range(5))
     assert generated == expected, (generated, expected)

-If the application is deployed across many nodes, a number generator service can be used.
-The library has class :class:`~eventsourcing.infrastructure.integersequencegenerators.redisincr.RedisIncr` which uses Redis' INCR command to generate a contiguous sequence of integers that can be shared across multiple processes.
+If the application is deployed across many nodes, an external integer sequence generator can be used.
+There are many possible solutions.
+The library class :class:`~eventsourcing.infrastructure.integersequencegenerators.redisincr.RedisIncr` uses Redis' INCR command to generate a contiguous sequence of integers that can be shared be processes running on different nodes.

 .. code:: python